LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Convergence Analysis of the Enhanced Borda Count (EBC) Method

 \subsection{Final Conclusion}

-We have provided a rigorous proof that the EBC method's estimated quantile scores $Q_g(a_i)$ converge almost surely to the true quantile scores $Q^*_g(a_i)$ as the number of samples $T$ approaches infinity.
-The finite sample analysis demonstrates that the convergence rate depends logarithmically on the number of solutions and inversely on the square of the margin $m$ between preference probabilities.
+We have provided a formal discussion showing that the estimated quantile scores $Q_g(a_i)$, obtained through the EBC method, converge almost surely to the true quantile scores $Q^*_g(a_i)$ as the number of samples $T$ approaches infinity.
+The finite sample analysis demonstrates that the convergence rate depends logarithmically on the number of solutions and is inversely proportional to the square of the margin $m$ between preference probabilities.